Nurse in quarantine says her online grocery order never came

 HUNTSVILLE, Ala.
-(WAFF) - A frontline health care worker, who recently tested positive for COVID-19, is now fighting a whole new battle to find her groceries.
+(WAFF) - A frontline health care worker, who recently tested positive for COVID-19, had to fight a new battle this week.

-Nurse Jennifer Lilly, told us she ordered groceries from a Walmart on Highway 72 on Tuesday to be delivered to her house at around 6:21 p.m., however; Lilly said the groceries never arrived.
+Nurse Jennifer Lilly ordered groceries from a Walmart on Highway 72 on Tuesday.
+The expected delivery time was around 6:21 p.m.

 “It’s 7 o’ clock, my groceries still aren’t here,” Lilly said.
 “I gave her the benefit of the doubt in case she got struck in traffic.
 I was thinking okay my house is four miles out it really shouldn’t take her that long even with traffic.”